jeanslack/Videomass/features.md

 - Save jpg images from a video sequence
 - Audio peak level analysis with normalization process
 - Grabbing audio streams from video with multilingual selection
-- Convert multiple file at once
+- Convert multiple files at once
 - Log management
 - ..and more